jenslys/zed-catppuccin-blur/README.md

 This theme is kept in sync with the official Catppuccin theme using the `sync_theme.py` script.
 The script:

 1. Fetches the latest theme from the official Catppuccin repository
-2. Applies blur-specific overrides defined in the `THEME_OVERRIDES` dictionary
+2. Applies blur-specific overrides defined in `theme_overrides.py`
 3. Generates the final theme file

 **Important**: Do not manually edit `themes/catppuccin-blur.json` directly.
-All customizations should be made in the `sync_theme.py` script's `THEME_OVERRIDES` section.
+All customizations should be made in the `theme_overrides.py` file.
 Any manual changes to the JSON file will be overwritten when the sync script runs.

 To update the theme:
 ```bash